-he last two days in February witnessed stories of differing bedrock constitutional values north and south of the 49th parallelthe latitudinal border between Canada and the US.
-First, Secretary of State John Kerry told
+The last two days in February witnessed stories of differing bedrock constitutional values north and south of the 49th parallelthe latitudinal border between Canada and the US.
+First, Secretary of State John Kerry told students in Berlin:

 - "[C]hildren ... learning how wonderful it is for two men to sodomize each other";

 - "Now the homosexuals want to share their filth and propaganda with Saskatchewan's children";

 - "[D]egenerated into a filthy session where gay and lesbian teachers used dirty language to describe lesbian sex and sodomy to their teenage audience";

 - "[S]odomites and lesbians who want to remain in their lifestyle and proselytize vulnerable young people that civil law should discriminate against them";

 - "Our children will pay the price in disease, death, abuse ... if we do not say no to the sodomite desire to socialize your children into accepting something that is clearly wrong";

 - "Sodomites are 430 times more likely to acquire [AIDS] and 3 times more likely to sexually abuse children!";